CNA-22/products-service/README.md

 ### Development Environment

 Developing and testing the service locally is really easy.
-All you need to do is run `docker-compose up` in the repo directory, granted you have [Docker](https://www.docker.com/) installed (see [Docker Desktop](https://www.docker.com/products/docker-desktop) if you're using macOS or Windows).
+All you need to do is run `docker compose up` in the repo directory, granted you have [Docker](https://www.docker.com/) installed (see [Docker Desktop](https://www.docker.com/products/docker-desktop) if you're using macOS or Windows).

 The local development environment is powered by [Docker Compose](https://docs.docker.com/compose/) and defined in the [`docker-compose.yaml`](docker-compose.yaml).